-Covid-19 outbreak is affecting supply chains and disrupting manufacturing operations around the world is increasing daily.
-The impact of Covid-19 on global supply chains has started by forcing thousands of companies to throttle down or temporarily shut assembly and manufacturing plants all over the world.
-It’s a public health emergency and has caused product flows to be changed around.
+The covid-19 outbreak is affecting supply chains and disrupting manufacturing operations around the world.
+The impact of Covid-19 on global supply chains has started by forcing thousands of companies to throttle down or temporarily shut down the assembly and manufacturing plants all over the world.
+It’s a public health emergency and brought the product flows to a halt.

 Organizations should focus on three main areas to reduce disruption from the Covid-19.